NC State Compost Learning Lab

 A five-day training course on large-scale composting is offered yearly by the USCC-NC Composting Council.
 The training is for public and private composting operators, farmers, recycling specialists, extension educators and other governmental agency personnel.
-Topics include the chemistry and physical processes of composting, developing feedstock mixes, site selection and preparation, odor control and marketing.
+Topics include the biological and physical processes of composting, developing feedstock mixes, site selection and preparation, odor control and marketing.

 Factsheets on composting, vermicomposting, recycling, and other waste reduction topics may be accessed from Rhonda Sherman.